CDCgov/reportstream-sftp-ingestion/SECRETS.md

 This is represented as `user-credential-private-key` in our secrets.

-This is a private key that the user (us) has and use to authenticate to the SFTP server.
+This is a private key that the user (us) has and uses to authenticate to the SFTP server.
 The associated public key is given to the SFTP server administrator before we try to connect.

 ### The Server's Host Key

 This is represented as `sftp-host-public-key` in our secrets.

-This is a public key that the user (us) has and use to ensure we are connecting to the correct SFTP server.
+This is a public key that the user (us) has and uses to ensure we are connecting to the correct SFTP server.
 The associated private key is pre-created by the SFTP server administrator and installed on the SFTP server.
 We don't create the public key, but we can get the public key when we connect to the server or the SFTP server administrator can give it to us.

 ## Local Secrets

 We put mock secrets into [mock_credentials](./mock_credentials) that are used when running the service locally.
 There are additional secrets in there than are used by our application.
 For example, we have a private key for our user credentials as one of our secrets, but we need an associated public key to be installed on the mock SFTP server for this to work.
 So, we have a public key that isn't used by our service but is used by our mock SFTP server to make the authentication work.
 A similar concept applies to the SFTP host key and could apply to other secrets.